hphilpotts/Simpsons-Guess-Who-Project-1-General-Assembly-SEI-66/readme.md

 - Had to add second argument `size` to `popUp` function in order to trigger larger boxes when required (e.g. for Guess attempts)
 ---
 - Adding sound effects to buttons, popups.
+- Rules box added so that 'Rules' button now has functionality.

 ## Unsolved Issues: